*How to have an awesome beach wedding in Pismo Beach –

 For a wedding in Pismo Beach, the best time of year for a beach wedding is surprisingly not during the summer.
 The secret is that May, September and early October is the best beach weather for an awesome beach wedding in Pismo Beach.

-Get married in May, September or October to have an awesome California beach wedding.
+For example, get married in May, September or October to have an awesome California beach wedding.
 Why these months?
 Here are some reasons why a California beach wedding in May, September or October is awesome:

 - The beaches will be way less crowded!
 With these weddings, we didn’t have to worry about people in the background of photos.
 Most of the time, we are able to find places to set up the ceremony where you are away from groups on the beach and away from anyone photobombing your wedding pictures.